 Sue has been a presbytery rep numerous times, chair of Planning & Administration for the Presbytery and chaired Calgary Presbyter.
 Sue has chaired 3 times the Conference Planning Committee for the Alberta and Northwest Conference meetings, and has been on Conference Executive.

-THE REV. DR. JEFF CRITTENDEN (CHAIR OF THE BOARD & MEMBER GOVERNANCE COMMITTEE), LONDON ON
+THE REV. DR. JEFF CRITTENDEN (PAST CHAIR OF THE BOARD & MEMBER GOVERNANCE COMMITTEE), LONDON ON

 Jeff Crittenden currently serves as minister at Metropolitan United Church in London, Ontario, and has worked in congregations in Ontario, Alberta, New Brunswick, and Quebec.
 Jeff is also Adjunct Professor of Homiletics at Huron University College at Western University and the Director of The Centre for Practical Theology.
 Jeff loves participating in Triathlons and leading Pilgrimages!